Deb-Aru/more-less-box-2/README.md

 <h2>The box has a click button that allows to open and close it.</h2>

-You need to include some text (for example a Lorem Ipsum text) to check how the box will look like.
+You need to include some text (<h2>for example a Lorem Ipsum text>/h2>) to check how the box will look like.

 Create an h1 headline and add a title